Bettehem/ts3-musicbot/README.md

 - Spotify Support!
 Unlike other bots, this Spotify support is legit!*<br>
 - YouTube Support.<br>
 - SoundCloud Support.<br>
+- Bandcamp Support.
 - Built in Spotify, YouTube and SoundCloud search.<br>
-- You can have tracks from Spotify, YouTube and SoundCloud all in the same queue!<br>
+- You can have tracks from Spotify, YouTube, SoundCloud and Bandcamp all in the same queue!<br>
 - Supports adding multiple tracks, albums and playlists etc. to the queue simultaneously.<br>
 - Add whole playlists to the queue.
 This is something that isn't possible even in the official Spotify client!<br>
 - Supports adding a Spotify artist's top tracks to the queue.<br>